 IR Category 4C impairments for hydrologic alteration may apply to livestock watering, wildlife habitat, and aquatic life uses, if applicable to that waterbody or assessment unit.
 IR category 4C waters will be considered impaired for aquatic life use on the basis that this designed use is not attaining because the biological integrity of surface waters of the state is not being maintained.
 20.6.4.13 (M) NMAC states that the biological integrity of surface waters must be maintained and that "[s]urface waters of the state shall support and maintain a balanced and integrated community of aquatic organisms with species composition, diversity and functional organization comparable to those of natural or minimally impacted waterbodies of a similar type and region."
-20.6.4.900 (H) NMAC (Aquatic life use) states that "Surface waters of the state with a designated, existing or attainable use of aquatic life shall be free from any substances at concentrations that can impair the community of plants and animals in or the ecological integrity of surface waters of the state."
-Waterbodies not maintaining levels of flow adequate to meet the WQS will be considered impaired for aquatic life use due to hydrologic alteration.
+20.6.4.900 (H) NMAC (Aquatic Life Use) states that "Surface waters of the state with a designated, existing or attainable use of aquatic life shall be free from any substances at concentrations that can impair the community of plants and animals in or the ecological integrity of surface waters of the state."
+Waterbodies not maintaining levels of flow adequate to meet the WQS will be considered impaired for aquatic life use due to hydrologic alteration (and may also be placed in IR category 5B, 5C, or 5-R).

 Waterbodies may be delisted based on new information.
-Delisting only applies to situations where newer data indicate that water condition has improved (e.g., management agency implemented in-stream flow requirements) and the currently listed waterbody is no longer impaired according to the current listing methodology, or the WQS have changed and reassessment indicates full support.
+Delisting only applies to situations where newer data indicate that water condition has improved (e.g., management or agency implemented in-stream flow requirements) and the currently listed waterbody is no longer impaired according to the current listing methodology, or the WQS have changed and reassessment indicates full support.
 Delisting decisions require the same information as listing decisions.
 The SWQB may delist waterbodies in IR category 4C if new information indicates that the aquatic life designated use is being met due to adequate and sustained levels of flow.